Your basket is currently empty!

 Key Points

-• Regular physical exercise, socialising, and adopting healthy habits can help slow down age-related memory loss and maintain mental agility.
-Additionally, cognitive stimulation activities like puzzles or brain games can be beneficial.
+- Regular physical exercise, socialising, and adopting healthy habits can help slow down age-related memory loss and maintain mental agility.
+Additionally, cognitive stimulation activities, such as puzzles or brain games, can be beneficial.

-• A healthy diet that includes brain foods such as fatty fish, leafy greens, berries, walnuts, and nutritional supplements can support cognitive health.
+- A healthy diet that includes brain-healthy foods such as fatty fish, leafy greens, and nuts, along with nutritional supplements, can support cognitive health.

-• Medical interventions such as medications, brain stimulation techniques, and alternative therapies such as acupuncture and yoga can be helpful in slowing down or even reversing age-related memory loss.
-It is important to stay informed about the latest research and potential new treatments and interventions in managing cognitive decline.
+- Medical interventions such as medications, brain stimulation techniques, and alternative therapies such as acupuncture and yoga can help slow down or even reverse age-related memory loss.
+It is essential to stay informed about the latest research and potential new treatments and interventions in managing cognitive decline.

 Causes of Age-Related Memory Loss

-You may be wondering what leads to memory loss as we age and how it affects our cognitive abilities.
+You may wonder what causes memory loss as we age and how it impacts our cognitive abilities.

-There are various factors that contribute to the decline in memory function, including brain inflammation and oxidative stress.
+Several factors contribute to the decline in memory function, including brain inflammation and oxidative stress.

-Oxidative stress arises due to an imbalance between free radicals (unstable molecules that can cause damage) and antioxidants (molecules that protect against harm) in the body, leading to cellular damage, including within the brain.
+Oxidative stress occurs when there is an imbalance between free radicals (unstable molecules that can cause damage) and antioxidants (molecules that protect against harm) in the body, resulting in cellular damage, including within the brain.

-Research has shown that these two factors significantly impact age-related cognitive decline.
+Research has shown that these two factors have a significant impact on age-related cognitive decline.

 For instance, people with Alzheimer’s disease and other forms of dementia have increased levels of inflammatory proteins.